Regular tessellations

 Here is a regular tessellation made up of equilateral triangles:

-Any triangles will tessellate, but if the triangles are not equilateral triangles it won't be a regular tessellation.
+Triangles of any type will tessellate, but if the triangles are not equilateral, we can't call it a regular tessellation.

 In the scheme above, every edge of any triangle is joined to a complete edge of a different triangle.
 There are no edges that join two or more other edges.
-This is called edge-to-edge tiling.
+This is edge-to-edge tiling, mentioned earlier.

 Squares

-Here is a regular tessellation made up of equilateral squares:
+Here is a regular tessellation made up of squares:

-Rectangles, or any other quadrilaterals, will tessellate, but if the quadrilaterals are not squares it won't be a regular tessellation.
+Rectangles, or any other quadrilaterals, will tessellate, but if the quadrilaterals are not squares, it isn't a regular tessellation.

 Regular hexagons